alsongard/alsongard/README.md

 ## About Me
-Fullstack Developer, Software Developer, Data Analyst and Cyber Security Enthusiast
+Fullstack Developer and Cyber Security Enthusiast
 Studying Computer Science in Zetech University in Kenya
-I’m looking to collaborate on web design projects, ctf, c++ applications
-Ask me about Web Design Projects, performing reconnaisance on systems using different tools, C++ file handling and applications
+I’m looking to collaborate on web development projects, ctf Ask me about Web Development Projects, performing reconnaisance on systems using different tools.
 How to reach me: alsongadizo@gmail.com
 PortFolio : https://alsongard.vercel.app/